GSA/ficam-access/pages/pacs_procure.md

 * Transparent USB Card Reader/Writer

 The PACS Validation System is all about electronically authenticating cards and cardholders.
-This is the FICAM portion of any FICAM PACS.
+This is the FICAM portion of any FICAM-based PACS.

 ####PACS Topology 13.02
 The PACS Infrastructure and PACS Validation System can be combined into a single seamless system which is called a PACS and Validation Infrastructure (PVI).
-This topology is designated a PACS Topology 13.02.
-The distinguishing features of a 13.02 PACS topology is that it is engineered and manufactured by a single OEM.
+This topology is designated as PACS Topology 13.02.
+The distinguishing feature of a 13.02 PACS topology is that it is engineered and manufactured by a single OEM.
 This can make it simpler and less expensive to purchase and install.

+#####PIV Readers

 The PIV Reader category has 3 subcomponents:

 * PIV Reader Single Factor
 * PIV Reader Dual Factor
 * PIV Reader Three Factor

-Single factor PIV readers are used to perform CAK-AUTH, which ensures that the PIV card presented by the bearer is the same card that was registered in the PACS and the card has not been revoked.
-A single factor PIV reader does not help to identify the person presenting the card.
+_Single factor_ PIV readers are used to perform CAK-AUTH, which ensures that the PIV card presented by the bearer is the same card that was registered in the PACS and the card has not been revoked.
+A single factor PIV reader _does not_ help to identify the person presenting the card.
+It simply identifies the card itself.
 Single factor PIV readers are almost always contactless readers.

-Dual factor PIV readers are used to perform PKI-AUTH, which ensures that the PIV card presented by the bearer is the same card that was registered in the PACS and, because the second factor is a PIN, helps to identify the bearer.
+_Dual factor_ PIV readers are used to perform PKI-AUTH, which ensures that the PIV card presented by the bearer is the same card that was registered in the PACS and, because the second factor is a PIN, helps to identify the bearer.